nzaghini/react-native-graphql-addc-2018/README.md

 - ✅ Added Detox for end to end testing!
     - Make sure Detox is installed https://github.com/wix/detox
     - Run `yarn detox` once detox is installed in your system
+- ✅ Added support for Code Push 🤩